 it had large iron teeth; it crushed and devoured its victims and trampled underfoot whatever was left

 Daniel describes the experience of oppressed people all over the world and throughout history.
 They stand almost powerless before seemingly unconquerable forces that wound, steal, imprison, torture, and take with violent impunity.

 Then something remarkable happens in Daniel’s dream.
 As the fourth beast boasts of its invincibility, a court is set up, the Ancient of Days presides as judge, a verdict Is rendered and the beast is slain.
 Just like that the reign of terror is suddenly over.

 A very ordinary figure is now led into the presence of the Ancient of Days.
 In contrast to the terrifying and monstrous distortions that were the beasts this figure is “like a son of man”, a regular human being.
-He is granted “an everlasting dominion that [unlike that of the beasts] will never pass away.”
+He is granted “an everlasting dominion that will never pass away.”
 The peoples of the world worship him, not because they are forced to but because they want to.

 Here is the earth ruled in the way God always intended – the “dominion” granted to humankind in Genesis 1 is not used to destroy, hoard, steal, but to create equity; justice; peace; caring, inclusive community.
 People, animals, and the earth thrive and flourish.

 If the beasts represent the experience of oppressed peoples, the son of man represents hope.
 Hope that things can be different, that Orwell’s image of tyranny as a boot stamping on a human face forever will prove illusory.